Starting Out

 - See below for information on our placement procedure.
 There is a form you are required to fill out if you want to take Calculus at Colby.

-- Statistics courses taught by the Department of Statistics and are generally not open to first-semester students.
+- Statistics courses are taught by the Department of Statistics.
 If you have questions about Statistics, please reach out to them.

 - For additional reasons to take a math course, check out our webpage!